nwang783/mama-bear/functions/README.md

 This Firebase function extracts multiple choice questions from PDF files using OpenAI's GPT-4o-mini with structured outputs.
 The questions are automatically stored in Firestore and organized into question sets.

+Additionally, a callable function is provided to mint short-lived Gemini Live API ephemeral tokens for secure client-to-server WebSocket sessions.

 ## Function: `extract_questions_from_pdf`

 ### Description